 31. Consider Your Lover

-It’s going to be to avoid the landmines that every relationship has, the ones that if you step on the big fights about to happen if you know that your partner has specific triggers.
+It will be to avoid the landmines that every relationship has, the ones that if you step on the big fights about to happen if you know that your partner has specific triggers.

 You need to make sure that you honor this value and go out of your way to make sure that you do the little things that matter to them.
-That goes to the point that coach Natalie was talking about earlier.
+That goes to the point that Coach Natalie was talking about earlier.
 You need to understand what makes your partner tick to prevent conflict down the road.

-32. Set Common Goal
+32. Set a Common Goal

 It will help bind the relationship to host a party together.
 For instance, you can plan, coordinate, organize and have fun.
 It will help the couple grow.
 You can plan a vacation or go on a community type of charity work project together where you can feel like you’re making a difference or bringing happiness into other people’s lives.
+As a unit, these are the short-term things you can do to pay the foundation to a long-term happy and healthy relationship.

 33. Try To Solve Problems